 The World Grand Prix was first introduced into the darting calendar back in 1998, with Phil Taylor capturing the title in its inaugural year.

-In recent years the champions have come with slightly more variation, with four winners in the last four years featuring names such as van Gerwen, Johnny Clayton, Gerwyn Price and defending title-holder Humphries.
+In recent years the champions have come with slightly more variation, with five winners in the last five years featuring Michael van Gerwen, Jonny Clayton, Gerwyn Price, Luke Humphries and reigning champion Mike De Decker.

 Famously, Brendan Dolan made darting history in 2011 as he became the first player to throw a televised nine-dart leg in the double-start format.